dhup04/vsd_2024/README.md

 set lefs [glob $::env(DESIGN_DIR)/src/*.lef]
 add_lefs -src $lefs
 run_synthesis
-image

-image

-image

 Introduction to delay tables
 Power Aware CTS:- If we make enable pin at logic '1' in the AND gate, then clock will propagate and if we make it 'logic 0' it will block the clock.
 Similarly in 'OR' gate if we make enable as 'logic 0' it will propagate and on making it 'logic 1' it will block the clock.

 So the advantage of this blocking period is that we can save lot of power in clock tree.

-image

 Let's say we have a clock tree, The buffer present at the first input is driving the load of second two buffers.
 We have splited the buffer and in clock gating technique we have just swaped the buffer with and gate so now will all the other characteristic will be same or will get changed will see in coming steps.

-image

-Before swaping the buffer with gate we have made some assumptions which are follows

-image

 Assume c1=c2=c3=c4=25fF
 Assume Cbuf1=Cbuf2=30fF